willyandan/take-home-assignment-nodejs-simplyrets/PLEASE_READ_FIRST.md

 Thank you for completing this brief take-home assignment.
 Your time and effort are greatly appreciated.
 Please timebox your effort to a maximum of 3 hours.

-The purpose of this exercise is to evaluate your backend skills in Node.js, SQL, TypeORM, and testing.
+The purpose of this exercise is to evaluate your backend skills in Node.js, SQL, and testing.
 Please note that you may make assumptions, simplifications, or other changes to the problems, but please state them clearly in your write-up when you submit this assignment.
 Please feel free to use libraries as appropriate, as there is no need to reinvent the wheel.

 Before starting, please review the instructions carefully.